great-expectations/great_expectations/docs/guides/how_to_guides/creating_and_editing_expectations/how_to_create_modular_expectations.rst

    We have almost reached the end of our journey in implementing an Expectation!
 Now, if we have requested certain parameters from the user, we would like to validate that the user has entered them correctly via a validate_configuration method.

-   In this method, given a configuration the user has provided, we check that certain conditions are satisfied by the configuration.
+   In this method, the user provides a configuration and we check that certain conditions are satisfied by the configuration.
 For example, if the user has given us a minimum and maximum threshold, it is important to verify that our minimum threshold does not exceed our maximum threshold:

 .. code-block:: python